marlewandowski09/example-docs/docs/intro.md

 slug: /
 ---

+# Introduction and overview
-# What is SecureNote?
+## What is StreamData?
-SecureNote is a fictional note-taking app that allows you to write, organize, and share encrypted notes.
-It keeps your notes safe and accessible across all your devices.
+Stream data is ...
+## StreamData use cases